What Is Bounce Rate? Definition, Calculation and Tips!Orhun Karadag

 Here comes the inevitable question.
 How to improve bounce rates?
 Again it widely depends on what kind of website you have, user intent, website design, user experience, visitor type, your industry, landing pages and more.
-We will share just few examples here yet we plan to publish a detailed guide for lowering the bounce rates.
+We will share just a few examples here yet we plan to publish a detailed guide for lowering the bounce rates.

-To improve an e-commerce site’s bounce rate, you may think about what the big online e-commerce sites do.
+Good design, appealing images, and proper typography are priorities.
+Also, to improve an e-commerce site’s bounce rate, you may think about what the big online e-commerce sites do.
 Both eBay and Amazon have similar products linked at the bottom of each sales page.
 News sites show links to related articles or pieces on the same person.
 Even blogs have links to the other relevant posts on the side or at the end of the post.

 Another option to improve a site’s bounce rate is to group the items or articles together at the end of the page.
 So if the visitor is looking for a particular piece or style, or reading up on a given topic, they will easily be able to find similar pages on the site.
 And click through to read them.